aws-solutions/content-localization-on-aws/README.md

     1. Select Update nested stack then click "Update stack".
     2. Click "Use current template" then click Next
     3. Write the S3 ARN in the `ExternalBucketArn` parameter which encompasses the objects you intend to process from your designated S3 bucket.
-For example, to allow MIE to process all the objects in a bucket named "sample_bucket", you could use `arn:aws:s3:::sample_bucket/*`.
+For example, to allow Media Insights on AWS to process all the objects in a bucket named "sample_bucket", you could use `arn:aws:s3:::sample_bucket/*`.
     4. Click Next.
     5. Click Next, again.
     6. Acknowledge the two options under Capabilities, then click "Update stack".